Skip to the content.

 The ThermoPack C++ wrapper is a header-only wrapper designed to be compatible with stl containers like std::vector, and to support use of std::unique_ptr and cousins.
 In short, it is intended to make using ThermoPack together with modern C++ as painless as possible.

-The ThermoPack C++ wrapper is a header-only wrapper, that simplifies linking to the libthermopack library that is built and installed with the CMakeLists.txt in the root directory of ThermoPack.
+The ThermoPack C++ wrapper is a header-only wrapper, that simplifies linking to the libthermopack binary.
+A pre-built ThermoPack library can be downloaded from the GitHub release page.

 git clone https://github.com/thermotools/thermopack.git